5 from 1 vote

 I usually avoid using extracts (other than vanilla extract, of course) in my recipes when I can help it, but to give these Coconut Truffles a real, distinct coconut taste, I recommend using coconut extract.
 They still taste sweet and good without the extract, but you won’t have a strong coconut flavor without it.

-If you’re someone who likes coconut, I’m sure you’ll find lots of other recipes that could use a touch of coconut flavor, too to use up that bottle (kind of weird, but I like to add a drop or two to the chocolate frosting of my favorite chocolate cake, just enough that it gives it a little extra flavor, but subtle enough that no one, not even my coconut-hating husband, can tell that it’s coconut).
+If you’re someone who likes coconut, I’m sure you’ll find lots of other recipes that could use a touch of coconut flavor, too to use up that bottle (kind of weird, but I like to add a drop or two to the chocolate frosting of my best chocolate cake, just enough that it gives it a little extra flavor, but subtle enough that no one, not even my coconut-hating husband, can tell that it’s coconut).

 Dipping coconut truffles in dark chocolate